 Phil joined the team in 2012 and his current role is to engage complex rough sleepers in the city centre and homeless patients that have been identified as frequently attending MRI A&E in order to offer intensive support to ensure any identified need is met resulting in a reduction in A&E attendances and overall improvement in health and wellbeing.

-Rachael Withey – Case Manager
+Rachael Withey – Homeless Team Leader

 Rachael has previously worked for Manchester City Council within the homeless section for 13 years.
 This has included work in temporary homeless accommodation, rough sleeper outreach work, floating support (re-housing and resettlement), discharge planning from psychiatric wards and the Domestic Violence Team.